jakobzhao/geog458/labs/lab02/readme.md

 ## 2. Apply for a Twitter developer account

 In order to use Twitter API, you need to have a Twitter developer account from this [link](https://developer.twitter.com/en/apply-for-access).
+Please try **using your UW email for registration**.

 ![](img/twitter_dev.png)